dylanized/futility/README.md

-# Minimos
+# Futility UI

-## lightweight ui framework
+## The Simple Web Framework

 # Getting Started

-Minimos is a very simple frontend web framework, based on utility css principles and a simple Bash build script.
+Futility UI is a very simple frontend web framework, based on utility css principles and a simple Bash build script.

 This repo contains the source files for generating static web template files.

 To preview your templates, launch the development server with `yarn dev` and visit http://localhost:3000.
-You will see the Minimos default index page, and can click through your other templates.
+You will see the Futility default index page, and can click through your other templates.

 To build the static version of your templates, run `yarn build` and explore the generated files in `/dist`.
 To view these static files, run `yarn start` and visit http://localhost:3000.